IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Introduction

 \section{Introduction}

-Physically-based inverse rendering enables the reconstruction of realistic material properties and lighting information of a scene from multiple input images.
-Such a decomposition is useful for various applications, including relighting, material editing, and realistic object insertion.
-However, existing inverse rendering methods typically require input images to retain the high dynamic range (HDR) of the scene's light transport.
-This poses a significant barrier to wide adoption and applicability, as HDR capture requires special hardware or merging multiple aligned LDR images via exposure bracketing \cite{ReinhWPDHM2010}.
+Physically based inverse rendering enables reconstructing realistic material properties and lighting in scenes.
+This decomposition is valuable for various applications, including relighting, material editing, and realistic object insertion.
+However, most existing inverse rendering methods require input images with high dynamic range (HDR) to capture the full light transport in the scene.
+This poses a significant barrier to broader adoption, as HDR capture typically requires specialized hardware or merging multiple aligned LDR images through exposure bracketing \cite{ReinhWPDHM2010}.

-Most common imaging sensors do not capture sufficient dynamic range for scenes' light-emitting and non-emitting parts.
-Moreover, camera software often converts raw sensor readings to 8-bit low-dynamic-range (LDR) images for storage and transmission.
+Most common imaging sensors do not capture sufficient dynamic range for scenes' light-emitting and dark regions.
+Moreover, cameras often convert raw sensor readings to 8-bit low-dynamic-range (LDR) images for storage and transmission.
 The non-linear mapping and quantization lead to the additional loss of lighting information.
-The complex light transport in indoor environments makes it even more challenging to reconstruct the original HDR lighting, which is critical for faithful inverse rendering.
-Enabling material and lighting estimation from a ``casual'' capture, e.g., using your own camera or phone, would make inverse rendering much more accessible to users.
+The complex light transport in indoor environments makes reconstructing the original HDR lighting -- critical for faithful inverse rendering -- even more challenging.
+If material and lighting estimation could be achieved from a ``casual'' capture using standard devices like cameras or phones, inverse rendering would become far more accessible to a wider range of users.

-While many state-of-the-art inverse rendering methods expect HDR inputs, some attempt to overcome this issue by taking LDR images as inputs and solving for the lighting with physically-based rendering.
-However, these methods often assume infinite far-away lighting \cite{WangSGHMHGCF2023} , or require additional inputs, such as emitter masks \cite{ZhuHYLLXWTHBW2023}.
-While these assumptions may be acceptable for object-centric or outdoor scenes, these methods cannot handle the complex light transport of indoor scenes.
-Others use single-image input with a learned prior~\cite{wang2021learning,li2022physically}, which cannot reconstruct high-quality full indoor scenes.
-On the other hand, multiple approaches \cite{SriniDZTMB2021, ZhangSDDFB2021, bi2020neural} decompose radiance fields into materials and lighting from LDR input.
-However, most focus on \emph{object-centric} scenes, and scene-level relighting and object insertion in those neural representations remain non-trivial.\looseness-1
+Many state-of-the-art inverse rendering methods rely on HDR inputs to accurately recover material properties and lighting \cite{wu2023factorized, zhang2023neilf++, yu2023milo}.
+Some approaches attempt to overcome this issue by taking LDR images as inputs and solving for the lighting.
+However, these methods often make simplifying assumptions, such as infinitely distant light sources \cite{wang2023fegr}, requiring additional inputs like emitter masks \cite{ZhuHYLLXWTHBW2023}, or neglecting multi-bounce light transport \cite{ZhuHYLLXWTHBW2023, yao2022neilf, zhang2023neilf++}.
+As a result, these methods struggle to handle the complex light transport in indoor scenes and often fail to produce high-quality surface material and lighting.